Floating Islands

 Plant with vegetation

 Plant your vegetation of choice in the pots provided.
-Each mat comes with 40 pots; one for each hole.
-When planting we recommend plants that are not too young, i.e. plants with healthy root system—at least 3 months old.
-We recommend native species that grow less than 1m tall.
+Each mat comes with 40 reusable pots; one for each hole.
+When planting we recommend choosing plants that are not too young, i.e. plants with healthy root system—at least 3 months old.
+Ideally choose native species that grow less than 1m tall.

 Place the pots into the holes in the mats.
 Transport the island to the location you want it, and anchor it in place.